Lesson 1C - GPU Sharing & Fractional GPUs with HAMi¶

 - Say precisely which sharing claims belong on which side of the fake/real line.

 ๐งญ Mode: ๐ฆ Simulation.
-Parts 1โ2 are concepts (free) and the runnable scheduling sim is no-GPU.
-The real isolation half (Part 3) is executed as part of Lesson 6 - Real GPU in your one rental session - it is described here, next to the concepts it proves, but run there.
-Part 4 is an optional simulation-side experiment.
+The concepts and the runnable scheduling sim are free and no-GPU.
+The real isolation half is executed as part of Lesson 6 - Real GPU in your one rental session - it is described here, next to the concepts it proves, but run there.

 ๐ Prerequisites: Lesson 1 (mental model).
 The real isolation half needs the Lesson 6 host set up (driver, toolkit, Kubernetes) - all part of that one rental session.